cman81/family-to-do/KANBAN.md

 - Allow/restrict list access, e.g.: shared, private
 - In the task list, derive group name from the database instead of URL query parameters
 - Make "Today" smart list
+- On the task list, indicate which tasks are repeating